strimzi/strimzi.github.io/_posts/2018-11-01-using-helm.md

 ```

 The Chart will install several more resources to Kubernetes than it normally does to be able to watch the additional namespaces.
-Additional `RoleBindings` will be created in each additional namespace so that the Cluster Operator has the correct permissions to watch for `Kafka` resources created, and each entity operator component (topic-operator, user-operator, etc.) has permissions to watch for their respective resources created in those namespaces.
+Additional `RoleBindings` will be created in each additional namespace so that the Cluster Operator has the correct permissions to watch for `Kafka` resources created, and each Entity Operator component (topic-operator, user-operator, etc.) has permissions to watch for their respective resources created in those namespaces.
 You will see these additional resources created in the summary of resources created as part of the `helm install` command.

 For the previous example you can view all the `RoleBindings` created in specific namespaces with the following command.